avinyash17/VL-crew/README.md

 | Experiment  | Operations on Queue ADT  |

 **ABOUT THE EXPERIMENT**
-To demonstrate the mechanism of Insertion and Deletion Operations in Queue using Link-List
+To demonstrate the mechanism of Insertion and Deletion Operations in Queue using Linked-List

 | Name of Developer | Amit Tripathi |
 |-----------|----------|